aquaris-dev/aquaris-dev.github.io/devices.md

 * Aquaris M5.5 (namek)

-We plan to support other Qualcomm BQ devices (U series) in the future with our LineageOS Android project.
+We plan to support other Qualcomm bq devices (U series) in the future with our LineageOS Android project.

 ### Status